scivision/fortran-filesystem/README.md

 E.g. IBM XL, NAG, et al.
 In particular, the compiler and the libstdc++ must both support filesystem as well as Fortran 2008.

-For compilers without functioning C++ filesystem, we provide a limited fallback set of filesystem features using the C runtime library and our own Fortran routines.
+For compilers without functioning C++ filesystem, we provide a fallback set of filesystem features using the C runtime library and our own Fortran routines.
-This fallback should be enabled automatically when C++ filesystem is not available.
+This fallback is enabled automatically when C++ filesystem is not available when CMake option `-Dfallback_auto=yes` is specified.
 The installed CMake package provides BOOL CMake variable `ffilesystem_fallback` that can be used to check if the fallback routines are enabled.
 To force enable the fallback routines, for example for testing: